jekyll/jekyll/site/_docs/continuous-integration.md

  - chmod +x ./script/cibuild
 {% endhighlight %}

-The build script file needs to have correct executable rights set or Travis will fail with a permission denied error.
-The ``chmod`` command tells the OS it is okay to run the file as an executable.
+The build script file needs to have the *executable* attribute set or Travis will fail with a permission denied error.

 {% highlight yaml %}
 script: ./script/cibuild